About Tranquil Lavender Pillow

 How to purchase the right one for you?

-In Top Pillow Picks, we emphasize that the right pillow for you largely starts with your preferred sleeping position.
+The right pillow for you largely starts with your preferred sleeping position.
 For example, if you’re a back sleeper, a pillow with a fluffy-yet-squishy feel and high loft might be ideal, while side sleepers are more likely to prefer one with thickness, maximum firmness, and a ‘center cavity’ design that cradles their head.

 Finally, doctors often recommend that stomach sleeper use very thin pillows (or none at all) that offer softness and malleability.